cihankandis/creator-products-app/README.md

 ### External Libraries

 - **Angular Material:**

   - Provides consistent and visually appealing UI components.
   - components are built to be responsive and are optimized for mobile devices.
   - provides a wide range of pre-built and tested components therefore saves development time.
   - components are designed with accessibility in mind.
   - components are optimized for performance.
   - components are tested across different browsers.

+- **RxJS:**

+  - used to handle HTTP requests and responses.
+  - used to transform data (map, filter).

+- **EsLint:**
+  - identify syntax errors, common mistakes
+  - enforces consistent code style
+  - identify potential sources of bugs

 # Project Structure